bec-galaxy/ansible-collection-docker/roles/docker_compose/README.md

 Docker Compose takes the environment variables from the `.env` file and puts them into `docker-compose.yml.j2` - this allows a host specific configuration.

-You can test the output yourself with the `docker-compose config` command.
+You can test the output yourself with the `docker compose config` command.

 If a **shared template** should be used for the website, this can be implemented in this way:
 <img src="../../docs/example_2.svg"/>